FranklinW10/Franklins_Projects/Projects/MachineLearningProjects/CauseOfCollegeAlcoholConsumption/README.md

+# Cause of College Alcohol Consumption

+This project analyzes factors influencing alcohol consumption among college students.
+Using machine learning techniques, it identifies key predictors and explores their impact on student drinking behavior.
+More information on what is going on through the project is given in Google Colab.

+---

+## Technologies & Libraries

+- **Python 3.x**
+- **Jupyter Notebook / Google Colab**
+- **pandas** – data manipulation
+- **numpy** – numerical operations
+- **matplotlib / seaborn** – data visualization
+- **scikit-learn** – machine learning models

+---
 ## How to Run

 This project was created in **Google Colab**, so you can run it directly in the cloud without installing anything locally.